 Missouri's high court asked to resolve execution drug debate

-A media advocacy group and the American Civil Liberties Union are asking Missouri's highest court to settle whether the state's prison officials must publicly reveal its source of the execution drug pentobarbital.
-The nonprofit Reporters Committee for Freedom of the Press, the ACLU and others asked the Missouri Supreme Court in a filing Wednesday to resolve the issue that's produced conflicting low court rulings.
+By JIM SUHR Associated Press KANSAS CITY, Mo. - A media advocacy group and the American Civil Liberties Union are asking Missouri's highest court to settle whether the state's prison officials must publicly reveal its source of the execution drug pentobarbital.

 Add your comments below